dmscott11/vba_challenge/README.md

 ### Results of Analysis After Refactoring
 ![](Resources/2018_ASAR.png) ![](Resources/2017_ASAR.png)
 ### Comparison of Code:Before and After Refactoring
 In an effort to avoid cluttering, I have only included the refactored code.
 The original code we began work on were mostly blank spaces from 1a) to 3d).
 Two macros we are comparing are the yearValueAnalysis and AllStocksAnalysisRefactored.
 The most significant changes to the code came in the middle lines with the establishment of arrays and the three variables tickerVolume, tickerStartingPrice, and tickerEnding Price.
 Additionally, the incorporation of tickerIndex into the formulas allowed for the code to run more efficiently by bypassing extra loops and producing the desired results quicker.
+Within the code you will see comments that reflect areas where multiple solutions were found throughout the VBA programming process.

 ![](Resources/ASARefactor.png)
 ## Summary